Lotterleben/markdown-notes/notes/concept.md

 The central utility/command-line tool would provide a couple of convenience functionality for managing them, such as (assuming that the command line app is called "`notes`"):

+### core
+1. file storage
 	* Creating new notes
 	* Adding existing files to the notes repository
+	* (internally) managing symlinks between files in meaningful folder structure and their original files piled up in the noted folder
+	* adding new Files (as attachments for .md files)
+	* add & manage metadata for non-.md files
+2. searching for notes and/or specific note content

+### hopefully soon
 * Synchronizing your notes repository with a remote server.
     * There could be different synchronization providers, e.g. git-over-ssh, ftp or whatever.
 I guess we'd just start with a pure git-based thing?
     * Sync targets are configured in the config file.